P. Bhanumathi: Film career

 In her film career, Bhanumathi worked alongside five future Chief Ministers: writers C.N.
 Annadurai (Tamil Nadu) and M. Karunanidhi (Tamil Nadu), co-stars MGR (Tamil Nadu), NTR (Andhra Pradesh) and V.N.Janaki (Tamil Nadu).

 C. N. Annadurai gave her a title "Nadippukku Ilakkanam" (நடிப்புக்கு இலக்கணம்) (Grammar for acting) after seeing her performance in Rangoon Radha film, that suits her aptly.
 In a Telugu interview, she also proudly stated that C.N.Annadurai conferred upon her the title Nadippukku Ilakkanam.
 She is called as "Ashtavadhani" by Tamil people.

 She was revered by many actors she had worked with like N. T. Rama Rao, Sivaji Ganesan, M. G. Ramachandran, Akkineni Nageswara Rao, Nagarjuna, Balakrishna, Chiranjeevi, Pawan Kalyan, Venkatesh for her bold and prolific versatility.
 One of her memorable movies in Tamil was Annai, in the year 1962 directed by Krishnan–Panju, where her acting was appreciated by all and also got the National Award for the film and for also performances in movies Antastulu and Palnati Yuddham, she received National Awards (Rashtrapati Award).
-She is the last recipient of Rashtrapati Award.

-The Super Hit film Alibabavum 40 Thirudargalum, starring MGR and Bhanumathi made history in Tamil cinema by being the 'First Tamil Film' to be entirely shot and released in Gevacolor.
-It was also the First Full-Length Colour Film released in South India.
-MGR and Bhanumathi also acted in film Kalai Arasi, a Tamil movie released in 1963.
-It's considered the 'First Indian Film' to feature 'Aliens' visiting Earth.
+The film Alibabavum 40 Thirudargalum, starring MGR and Bhanumathi made history in Tamil cinema by being the 'First Tamil Film' to be entirely shot and released in Gevacolor.
+It was also the first full-length colour film released in South India.
+MGR and Bhanumathi also acted in the film Kalai Arasi, a Tamil movie released in 1963.
+It is considered the 'First Indian Film' to feature 'Aliens' visiting Earth.

 Her rivalry with MGR in Nadodi Mannan gave B. Sarojadevi a breakthrough.
 (MGR changed the script.
 Bhanumathi's character the revolutionary Madhana, was written out by being killed off early.
 Sarojadevi then carried the film as the lead heroine, Princess Ratna).